top of page

 Drivers will also need to complete a new form, the TPH 205, to declare any time spent outside the UK.
 This is a new layer of scrutiny for London’s drivers, who will need to ensure they have the necessary paperwork for each country they stayed in.
 Hutley highlights that for many, particularly those who have visited countries with limited embassy services in the UK, the process could prove challenging.

-Hutley, also know as ‘Tom the Taxi Driver’ on his popular social media channels, argues that it signals a lack of trust in drivers’ conduct while abroad, as UK criminal records do not cover overseas offences.
+Hutley, also known as ‘Tom the Taxi Driver’ on his popular social media channels, argues that it signals a lack of trust in drivers’ conduct while abroad, as UK criminal records do not cover overseas offences.
 The retroactive nature of the policy also poses practical issues, as obtaining documentation for past travel could be difficult or, in some cases, impossible.

 Taxi drivers looking to take a prolonged break or go travelling, could be forced to think hard about where they travel and for how long.